 Coaching sessions are typically conducted by videochat or over the phone.
-In person services are available in the vicinity of Ottawa-Gatineau, Canada.
+In person services are available in the vicinity of Montreal and Ottawa-Gatineau, Canada.
 If the client has a budget for travel costs, in person services can also be provided worldwide.

 You mention mindfulness, yoga and meditation.
 Is there a religious component to what you teach?